zbenmo/yapy3c/docs/part_III.md

 ## Exrecise

 I've implemented above *from_roman* with the latest things we've learn.
 Not sure this implementation is better.
 Up to you to decide.
 Take from it what you like.
 Nothing wrong with old good loops.
+One will often mix and match.

 Make sure you can follow what we've done here.
 Can you see why using 'reversed' was not required with this implementation?